-1.2.2.5 Historical Themes, Cultural Heritage Landscape Layers, and View identification
+1.2.2.5 Historical Themes, Cultural Landscape Layers, and View identification

 Based upon the foregoing work, the team identified key thematic periods in the history of the property.
-Based upon those themes, key cultural heritage landscape layers and views associated with those layers were identified.
+Based upon those these themes, key cultural landscape layers and views associated with those layers was identified.